Browsed by

 Roast veggies:

-Toss potatoes, carrots, and onion on a baking sheet with a large drizzle of oil, chopped rosemary, ½ TBS Fry Seasoning (you’ll use the rest in the next step), salt, and pepper.
+Toss potatoes, carrots, and onion on a baking sheet with a large drizzle of oil, chopped rosemary, ½ TBS Fry Seasoning (optional), salt, and pepper.

 Roast on top rack for 10 minutes (you’ll add the pork and apple then).